What is TTIP?

 The stakes, in other words, could not be higher.

-This booklet, written by John Hilary, Executive Director of War on Want, and now available in a new 2015 update, explains what TTIP is and how it will affect the lives of all of us if it comes into force.
-The original booklet is available in French, German, Greek, Italian, Portuguese, Slovenian, Spanish and Swedish versions here, and the 2015 update is available in Bulgarian, French and Greek here - and Polish here.
+This 2015 updated booklet, written by John Hilary, Executive Director of War on Want, explains what TTIP is and how it will affect the lives of all of us if it comes into force.
+The original booklet is available in French, German, Greek, Italian, Portuguese, Slovenian, Spanish and Swedish versions here, and the 2015 update is available in Bulgarian, French, German and Greek here - and Polish here.